peizhenbai/DrugBAN/README.md

 comet-ml~=3.23.1 # optional
 ```
 ## Installation Guide
-Clone this github repo and set up a new conda environment.
+Clone this Github repo and set up a new conda environment.
 It normally takes about 10 minutes to install on a normal desktop computer.
 ```
 # create a new conda environment
 $ conda create --name drugban python=3.8